Chief Anchor and Senior Editor, CTV National News

 One of Canada’s top journalists, Lisa is a trailblazer for women in Canadian news broadcasting, covering some of the biggest stories of the times.
 Prior to assuming the Anchor chair in 2011, Lisa spent a decade on the road as National Affairs Correspondent for CTV National News, covering everything from wars and elections, to natural disasters, from some of the world’s most dangerous locations.

 A graduate of the University of Ottawa, Lisa began her broadcasting career in 1989 at CTV Kitchener (then named CKCO) in her hometown of Kitchener-Waterloo.
-She received an honourary Doctorate from her alma mater University of Ottawa in 2014, a Doctor of Laws degree from Wilfrid Laurier University in Waterloo, ON and was awarded the Distinguished Canadian Award from the University of Ottawa, along with fellow Celebrated Ambassador Rick Mercer.
+She received an honorary Doctorate from her alma mater University of Ottawa in 2014, a Doctor of Laws degree from Wilfrid Laurier University in Waterloo, ON and was awarded the Distinguished Canadian Award from the University of Ottawa, along with fellow Celebrated Ambassador Rick Mercer.
 Lisa is an avid supporter of Plan International traveling to remote areas to highlight child poverty around the world.

 Lisa is an avid supporter of Plan International traveling to remote areas to highlight child poverty around the world.